How To Find Great Motorhomes Under $10,000

 Type in the type of motorhome you are looking for with “for sale” on the end in the search bar.
 Several groups should appear and provide you with some options.

-The second way you can look for motorhomes through Facebook is something called Facebook Marketplace.
+The second way you can look for motorhomes under $10,000 is through Facebook Marketplace.
 Facebook Marketplace is an addition to Facebook where you can sell and buy in your area.
 You are able to change your location to view what people have for sale in other cities.

 - Van RV